Relocation Cover Letter Examples and Writing Guide

 Relocation cover letter sample

-Now that you are aware of the ways to describe relocation in your cover letter, take a look at a good example:
+Now that you are aware of the ways to talk about your move in a job application, take a look at a good example:

 Image source: https://i.pinimg.com/originals/cb/7a/3b/cb7a3b66d95700a6e18fe41d32fb2484.png